ethereum-optimism/transience/README.md

 - **Transient Storage**: Transience offers methods for writing and reading transient storage without having to use assembly/Yul.

-- **Reentrancy Awareness**: Transience keeps track of the current call depth, preventing a nested function call from overwriting the transient storage of the parent call (i.e., a reentrancy attack).
+- **Reentrancy Awareness**: Transience keeps track of the current call depth, preventing a reentrant function call from overwriting transient storage.

 ## How It Works